 In some instances, a person in debt may decide to put a proposal to their creditors to repay a percentage of the money they borrowed, with the rest being cleared at the end.
 These solutions are an IVA (England, Wales and Northern Ireland) and a Protected Trust Deed (Scotland).

 Under a Bankruptcy your assets will only be sold if there is a financial benefit after fees and charges have been taken into account.
 For instance, if your house is in negative equity then there would be little point selling the property if it would not raise money for the benefit of your creditors.

 If you are in employment it’s likely you will be asked to make a contribution towards your Bankruptcy for 3 years.

 Bankruptcy in England, Wales and Northern Ireland is different to Scotland.

-In England, Wales and Northern Ireland you can visit your local court to enter Bankruptcy and the fee is £700.
-However in England, Wales and Northern Ireland, if your debt is below £15,000 you can enter a Debt Relief Order (DRO) which costs you £90.
+In England, Wales and Northern Ireland you can visit your local court to enter Bankruptcy.
+However in England, Wales and Northern Ireland, if your debt is below £19,000 you can enter a Debt Relief Order (DRO) which costs you £90.

 If you would like help and advice with your Bankruptcy please telephone our debt helpline on 0800 085 0226.
 Our friendly advice team are qualified in the bankruptcy process and can provide free of charge bankruptcy support.